John F. Kennedy Eternal Flame: Alterations caused by new burials at the grave site

 Robert F. Kennedy was assassinated on June 6, 1968, in Los Angeles, California.
 An expansion to the John F. Kennedy grave site was dedicated in 1971 to accommodate Robert Kennedy's grave.
 Robert F. Kennedy's resting place is only about 50 ft southwest from the terrace at the John F. Kennedy site.
 Robert Kennedy is buried on the upslope side of the walkway, his burial vault marked by a white cross and a slate headstone set flush with the earth.
 Opposite his grave is a granite plaza designed by architect I. M. Pei and dedicated on December 6, 1971.
 A low granite wall similar to the one at the John F. Kennedy terrace contains quotations from famous Robert F. Kennedy speeches, and a small reflecting pool.
 As with his brother, Robert Kennedy's first grave was a temporary one, about 10 ft upslope from its current location.

 The Kennedy grave site's approaches were altered at the time the Robert F. Kennedy memorial was built.
 Previously, the approach consisted of a series of long steps.
 But several individuals in wheelchairs appealed to Senator Edward M. Kennedy, and the steps were replaced by long ramps in June 1971.

 Jacqueline Kennedy Onassis was buried at the site alongside Kennedy following her death in May 1994.
 Senator Edward M. Kennedy was buried about 100 ft south of Robert Kennedy's memorial between two maple trees shortly after his death on August 25, 2009, from brain cancer.

 The Arlington Oak

-The 220-year-old "Arlington Oak", which stood off-center within the Kennedy memorial gravesite area was uprooted and killed on August 27, 2011, during Hurricane Irene.
-The gravesite was closed to the public for two days to remove the tree and stump, but reopened on August 30.
+The 220-year-old "Arlington Oak", which stood off-center within the Kennedy memorial grave site area, was uprooted and killed on August 27, 2011, during Hurricane Irene.
+The grave site was closed to the public for two days to remove the tree and stump, but reopened on August 30.

 On Arbor Day, April 27, 2012, a sapling grown from an acorn of the Arlington Oak was planted at the same site.
 Two other Arlington Oak saplings were planted nearby, while a fourth was planted in Section 26 near Tanner Amphitheater and a fifth in Section 36 near Custis Walk.